 \textbf{Metric.} In this paper, to comprehensively evaluate both the protection effectiveness and image quality under defense, we employed four evaluation metrics.
 We used RetinaFace \cite{deng2020retinaface} as the face detector to determine whether a detectable face exists in the generated image, thereby calculating the Face Detection Failure Rate (FDFR).
 If a face is detected, we encode it using ArcFace \cite{deng2019arcface} and compute the cosine similarity between the encoded feature and the average facial feature vector of the corresponding clean image set, which we refer to as the Identity Score Matching score (ISM).
 We set the ISM score to zero for images in which no face is detected.
-Note that FDFR and ISM are the core metrics for evaluating the protection capability of anti-personalization methods.
+Note that FDFR and ISM are the \textbf{key metrics} for evaluating the protection capability of anti-personalization methods.
 A higher FDFR and lower ISM indicate a better privacy protection effect.
 To evaluate the quality of the detected face images, we adopted SER-FIQ \cite{terhorst2020ser}, a face image quality assessment metric.
 In addition, we computed CLIP-IQA \cite{wang2023exploring} to assess the overall image quality, which is an unsupervised image quality and perceptual assessment method based on the CLIP model.

 \textbf{Implementation details.} For all methods, we uniformly set the noise step size $\alpha$ to 0.005 and the adversarial noise strength $\eta$ to 0.05.
-Our CAP method introduces the consistency loss into the attack procedure at half of the iteration process.
-We perform style extraction using VGG-19 by computing Gram matrices from features extracted from the first five convolutional layers.
-Additionally, we use a DreamBooth model based on Stable Diffusion 2.1, trained with a batch size of 2, a learning rate of $5 \times 10^{-7}$, and a total of 1,000 training steps, just following the setting of the Anti-DreamBooth and SimAC.
-For evaluation, 16 images are generated for each individual.
-All experiments are performed on a workstation with Ubuntu 22.04.6 LTS and an A800 GPU with 80GB memory.
+We perform style extraction using VGG-19 by computing Gram matrices from the first five convolutional layers.
+Additionally, we use DreamBooth based on Stable Diffusion 2.1 for reconstruction-loss computation and protection evaluation, generating 16 images per individual.
+All experiments are run on Ubuntu 22.04.6 LTS with an A800 80GB GPU.